Brian Kennedy/Moment/Getty images

 Energy independence in Michigan

-Solar panels increase your energy independence.
+Solar panels can increase your energy independence.
 Michigan allows residents to disconnect from the traditional electricity grid.
 You will not be subject to seasonal energy market variations and bill increases.
 A solar battery is a necessary component to be fully disconnected from the grid.

 How to buy solar panels in Michigan